ree-ma-thakur/Routing-Rendering-Next/README.md

 - Nextjs exntends the fetch function & add some extra caching related features to it

 # better-sqlite3: handle async await by its own

+# loading.js (default page for loading)

+- It automatically runs till the data loads
+- It handles loading fallback